 Conclusion

-While no phone can match a dedicated recorder like the Tascam DR-40X or Zoom H4n, some come surprisingly close—especially with the right app or mic.
-If you're looking for the best phone for sound recording, iPhones and LG's V-series remain top-tier, while older Samsung and Huawei flagships offer solid performance.
+While no phone can fully replace a dedicated recorder like the Tascam DR-40X or Zoom H4n, some phones with microphone capabilities come surprisingly close—especially when paired with the right app or external mic.
+For those wondering which smartphones are best for recording a concert so the music actually sounds clear and not all muffled, iPhones and LG's V-series remain top-tier, while select older Samsung and Huawei models still deliver solid performance.
+Android enthusiasts should look for an android phone with best microphone to capture professional-quality sound.